JaeW/CoffeeTrack/README.md

 provides option to view coffee consumption for the past day, week and month in new activity.
 [Completed 2017 March 15]

-2. Addition of a session concept - where a session (study, work, whatever) can be started when the first cup of coffee is consumed. thereafter the user will be reminded at regular, periodic intervals to have another cup.
-This keeps the user from drinking too much
-(and turning into a stress monkey) or too little (falling asleep on the keyboard).
-Implementation will involve notifications;
+2. Addition of a session concept - where a session (study, work, whatever) can be started when the first cup of coffee is consumed. thereafter the user will be reminded in two hours to have another cup.
+This keeps the user from drinking too much (and turning into a stress monkey) or too little (falling asleep on the keyboard).
+Implementation will involve Notifications and AlarmManager.
+[Completed 2017 March 31]
-optionally notifications utilizing the direct reply option accessible on the lock screen.

 3. When notifications from phase 2 implementation appear, user is offered option of finding coffee shops closest to his/her current location.